flurry101/Quotomania/README.md

 ## How to download it

-This repository is now a template, on the top left you can simply click on "**Use this template**" to create a GitHub repository based on this template.

-Alternatively you can do the following:

 - Clone/Download the repository
   - To clone it and get the updates you can definitely use the command `git clone`